Wat Paramaiyikawat

 Originally, it was an upright pagoda.
-Later on, water eroded the bank therefore causing the pagoda to tilt about the year 1891, despite efforts to restore it in 1992, it was unsuccessful.
+Water eroded the bank therefore causing the pagoda to tilt about the year 1891.Efforts to restore it in 1992 were unsuccessful.
 The pagoda is replica of the Shwemawdaw Pagoda of Bago, Myanmar which is a pagoda that is worshiped and highly respected by the Mons.

 Presently, the leaning pagoda regarded as the symbol and landmark of Ko Kret.
 It is very beautiful when viewed from the midstream or from a boat that passes through because its location is the confluence of waterways Chao Phraya and Lat-Kret with Om-Kret.

-Both pagoda and temple has been registered as national ancient monuments by the Fine Arts Department since 1935.
+Both the pagoda and temple has been registered as national ancient monuments by the Fine Arts Department since 1935.

 Wat Paramaiyikawat also regarded as the gateway of Ko Kret because it has a ferry pier opposite the mainland of Nonthaburi (Pak Kret) which is a very popular route.